Macroscopic models of cortical networks

 This macroscopic approach to Maxwell equations was further developed to study macroscopic current sources, using the concept of "current source density" (CSD) .
 The CSD analysis is a well known method to estimate the CSD from LFP recordings.
 We showed that the classic CSD method is invalid if the extracellular medium is frequency dependent or non-Ohmic.
 The macroscopic approach (mean-field) was used to generalize the CSD method to more realistic extracellular media with frequency dependent properties .
 It was also shown that the power spectrum of the signal contains the signature of the nature of current sources and medium, which provides a direct way to identify the presence of frequency-dependent properties from experimental data.
 These concepts were the subject of a recent short review paper .

 This approach was more recently extended to neurons with dendrites and dendritic inputs .
-This constitutes a first step towards the design of mean-field models of population of neurons with dendrites (work in progress).
+This constitutes a step towards the design of mean-field models of population of neurons with dendrites (work in progress).

 El Boustani, S. and Destexhe, A. A master equation formalism for macroscopic modeling of asynchronous irregular activity states.
 Neural Computation 21: 46-100, 2009 (see abstract)